 Lastly, if you are wanting a high-end cooler that will be great for camping and can take the wear and tear of consistent use, the Yeti Tundra 45 is your best bet.
 Yeti is the reigning champion of coolers and you can’t go wrong with anything you purchase from them.

 Before you head out on your epic road trip, we suggest packing the night before.
-Alleviating as much stress as possible on the day you leave, especially when you’re traveling with kids, is key to enjoying the road trip journey.
+Alleviating as much stress as possible on the day you leave, especially when you’re doing a road trip with a toddler, is key to enjoying the road trip journey.
 We find that the night before, it’s best to:

 -Wash, cut, and peel all vegetables and fruit.